-It is possible to determine whether a source is A.C. or D.C., since A.C. will not produce pointer indication when the meter is set for D.C. measurement.
-A small pointer indication, however, may result if D.C. current is passed through an A.C. range, but no harm can be done to the meter provided it is not at the same time grossly overloaded.
+It is possible to determine whether a source is a.c. or d.c., since a.c. will not produce pointer indication when the meter is set for d.c. measurement.
+A small pointer indication, however, may result if d.c. current is passed through an a.c. range, but no harm can be done to the meter provided it is not at the same time grossly overloaded.

 The main ranges are engraved on the panel around the switches, and arrow heads on the knobs indicate the actual range selected.
-In the case of voltage, successive ranges are built up on the ratios of 2:1, $2\cdot5:1$ and 4:1, but in the case of current, a wide coverage has been chosen instead and the 10:1 ratio in general is followed.
-The 2,500V. ranges A.C. and D.C. are available by means of the two special terminals so marked.
+In the case of voltage, successive ranges are built up on the ratios of 2:1, 2.5:1 and 4:1, but in the case of current, a wide coverage has been chosen instead and the 10:1 ratio in general is followed.
+The 2,500V. a.c. and d.c. ranges are available by means of the two special terminals so marked.

-Extremely wide coverage in resistance has been achieved by having a fundamental range as marked on the scale, together with ranges of $\times 100$ and $\div 100$ to supplement it.
+Extremely wide coverage in resistance has been achieved by having a fundamental range as marked on the scale, together with ranges of $\times$ 100 and $\div$ 100 to supplement it.
 Before carrying out resistance tests, the meter should be adjusted for the state of the batteries.
-It is merely necessary to join the leads together and adjust to zero in the following sequence: ohms $\times 1$; ohms $\div 100$, followed by ohms $\times 100$, using in each case the adjuster to match the range.
+It is merely necessary to join the leads together and adjust to zero in the following sequence: ohms, ohms $\div$ 100, followed by ohms $\times$ 100, using in each case the adjuster to match the range.

-In addition, a 200-megohm range marked "INS" is available, using an external D.C. voltage source.
+In addition, a 200-megohm range marked "INS" is available, using an external d.c. voltage source.